-The \$40.97 million value of Consideration reflects the aggregate value of the cash consideration paid (\$7,000,000), and the fair value of the Contact Preferred Shares, with the remaining value attributed to the Contact Shares.
-Consideration was allocated to the respective exploration property interests acquired principally on the basis of a value-per-hectare of each individual property acquired (based on that of a group of peer companies and their respective exploration property interests), along with management-assess quantitative and qualitative judgments relating to the prospectivity and marketability of each.
+The \$40.97 million value paid to acquire Clover and the Contact Properties reflects the aggregate value of the cash consideration paid (\$7,000,000), and the fair value of the Contact Preferred Shares, with the remaining value attributed to the Contact Shares.
+Consideration was allocated to the respective exploration property interests acquired principally on the basis of a value per-hectare of each individual property acquired (based on that of a group of peer companies and their respective exploration property interests), along with management-assessed quantitative and qualitative judgments relating to the prospectivity and marketability of each.